lirmm/pid-workspace/CONTRIBUTING.md

 ### Updating official references to projects

 This consists in publishing files that are used to reference content generated with PID methodology.
-This is achieved in a specific way in PID, through projects called `contribution spaces` (in some ways it can be seen as an equivalent of a CONAN remote).
+This is achieved in a specific way in PID, through projects called `contribution spaces`.
 To publish or update references to official PID content you need to modify the `pid-contributions` project.
 As each `contribution space` has a git repository you simply need to fork and propose merge request to the `pid-contributions` repository.
 If this later is not already available on the current hosting service, **open an issue to get `pid-contributions`**.

-Note: you can provide your own `contribution space` so updating PID official one is only meaningfull if you intend to publish your packages to the largest possible audience.
+Note: you can provide your own `contribution space` so updating PID official one is only meaningfull if you intend to publish your packages to the largest possible audience (since `pid-contributions` is the default contribution space, it is always available for anyone).

 ### Updating core runtime mechanisms